andrewsmike/jasmine/README.md

 jasmine-models/ $ alembic upgrade head
 ```

-Please refresh the MySQL dump, along with the derived MySQL testing database dump, using the `tools/update_sql_dumps.sh` command.
+Please refresh the MySQL dump, along with the derived MySQL testing database dump, using the `./tools/update_sql_dumps.sh` command.
 See its documentation for details.
 This script assumes jasmine is located in `~/src/jasmine` and requires `mysqldump` to be installed.

+You can also populate schema without data in a database by running `$ jasmine_initialize_schema`.

 Architecture